ajslater/picopt/README.md

 #### pngout

-pngout is a useful compression to use after optipng.
+pngout is a useful compression to use after oxipng.
 It is not packaged for linux, but you may find the latest binary version [on JonoF's site](http://www.jonof.id.au/kenutils).
 Picopt looks for the binary to be called `pngout`

 ### Picopt python package